 Supplemental oxygen is either manufactured, bottled, and delivered by a medical gas company, or is produced at home.
 Most people requiring supplemental oxygen need both a supply of bottled oxygen, and a device called a concentrator to make oxygen at home.

-Oxygen delivered in the hospital is 100% pure oxygen.
-Medical grade oxygen delivered from tanks or liquid systems is close to 99% oxygen.
-Oxygen enriched gas delivered by concentrators is closer to 85%-95% oxygen.
+The oxygen delivered in the hospital is 100% pure oxygen.
+Medical-grade oxygen delivered from tanks or liquid systems is close to 99% oxygen.
+Oxygen-enriched gas delivered by concentrators is closer to 85%-95% oxygen.
 The reduced oxygen percent is because the scrubbing of nitrogen is not 100% perfect.
 Functionally, this may mean that a patient needs a little bit higher flow rate from a concentrator than they need in the hospital or from a tank of oxygen.

 In the hospital, supplemental oxygen is almost always delivered with a continuous flow.
 Devices for home use may have settings for both continuous flow oxygen and pulse dose flow.
 Pulse dose flow conserves the supplemental oxygen by only providing it during inhalation.